TheQuentinJones/MyPortfolio/README.md

   This is my react portfolio.
 This website gives the user a little about me and shows off my work as an engineer.
 I get to showcase my skills to future employers and peers as well as a general audience.

+  In this project I use CSS, Bulma, HTML, Node.js, React.js, and JavaScript.

 ![Deployed Application Homepage](./src/images/screenshot%20React%20Portfolio.jpg)

   ## Table of Contents